brujoand/blog.brujordet.no/content/post/bash/How-a-simple-bash-prompt-became-a-complicated-problem.md

 ```

 This function will execute the command in a subshell, meaning our environment
 and functions are still available.
-The trap signal will catch the SIGHUB and
+The trap signal will catch the SIGHUP and
 SIGINT signals and ignore them.
 We disconnect our forked process from stdin by
 pointing stdin to /dev/null.
 We point stderr and stdout to
 ´${SBP_CONFIG}/nohup.log´ and we mark this command to be executed